 - Article by: CASSANDRA VINOGRAD

 - Associated Press

-LONDON - U.K. Prime Minister David Cameron says he will use his country's year-long presidency of the G-8 to target tax-dodging tactics by businesses.
+LONDON - British Prime Minister David Cameron said Thursday he will use his country's year-long presidency of the G-8 to target tax-dodging tactics by businesses.

 Public anger has been mounting in Britain after lawmakers accused major multinational companies including Starbucks, Google and Amazon of "immorally" avoiding paying tax.

-He didn't name any companies but said it was time for businesses to "wake up and smell the coffee" about their tax practices.
+He didn't name any companies but in an apparent swipe at Starbucks, said it was time for businesses to "wake up and smell the coffee" about public anger over their tax practices.

 © 2017 Star Tribune